-“Come on, Ed-you-el,” Alton said while putting an arm around me and leading me out of the office, “you don’t think we hired you because you are a good pilot?
+“Come on, James-you-el,” Alton said while putting an arm around me and leading me out of the office, “you don’t think we hired you because you are a good pilot?
 Hell, this man’s Air Force is filled with good pilots.
 Now, find me a good programmer who can fly, well now you got something.”

 I spent a day or two sulking but that passed.
 Bruised ego aside, it seemed that if programming skills got me into the squadron, so be it.
 I had been looking for an excuse to learn the Pascal programming language and it would seem I had ample time.
 The Pascal language had nothing to do with mathematician Blaise Pascal, other than an admiration for efficiency and strict procedures.
 I bought the Turbo Pascal compiler for thirty dollars and went to work.